rrwbec/humans-in-the-loop/Illustrated Summary.md

 ### Clips

-A clip is a representation of 3D space with a small time component so that movement can be represented.
+A clip is a representation of 3D space with a small time component so that movement can be included.

 #### Space and Time
 <img src="assets/images/fig-summary-clip.png" width="500"/>